gitrgoliveira/bracket-creator/README.md

 ## Install - WIP

+Please use the pre-compiled binaries from the [release page](https://github.com/gitrgoliveira/bracket-creator/releases) or build from sratch with `make go/build`
+The instructions below do not work yet.

 *You can install the pre-compiled binary (in several ways), use Docker or compile from source (when on OSS).*

 *Below you can find the steps for each of them.*